 Crickets are related to grasshoppers and katydids.
 You can identify them from their long antennae and their powerful back legs, which they use for jumping or hopping.
-Adult females have a conspicuous ovipositor extending backwards from the tip of the abdomen.
+Adult females have a conspicuous ovipositor extending backward from the tip of the abdomen.
 Male crickets chirp by rubbing their wings together.
 They are usually active at night.

 They are medium-sized to large insects.
 Like their relatives the grasshoppers and katydids.
 They have rounded heads, antennae that are long and thin, and their wings bend down on the sides of their body.
 They often look flat, or at least the top of their body is flattened.
 Most are brown, but some are black and conehead crickets are green.
 Both males and females have ears, but they are on their legs!
 They are smooth round structures on their lower legs.
 Females have a thin round tube on the end of their abdomen that they use to lay their eggs.
-This structure is a called an ovipositor.
+This structure is called an ovipositor.

 They are found all around the world.
-There are over 120 species in north America, the Pacific Northwest has many types of crickets, l have photographed 4 but am always on the lookout for others.
+There are over 120 species in North America, the Pacific Northwest has many types of crickets, l have photographed 4 but am always on the lookout for others.

 They do have long antennae and unusually long powerful back legs giving them an unusual appearance.
 Camel Crickets are powerful jumpers when disturbed easily frightening anyone who stumbles upon them by accident.
 In spite of this, they are quite harmless.
 Camel crickets are found under logs or stones or in stacks of firewood.

 Camel crickets live thru the Winter as juveniles or adults and begin to lay eggs in the spring.
 Nymphs hatch from the eggs a few weeks later.
 The nymphs look identical to the adults, only smaller